jadecobra/python_tdd_exercises/source/review.rst

 functions review
 *********************************************************************************

-Questions to think about as I go through the chapter

 * :ref:`what is a function?<what is a function?>`
 * :ref:`what do functions return by default?<test_making_a_function_w_return_none>`
 * :ref:`what happens after a function returns?<test_what_happens_after_functions_return>`